ClickCease Preserving Buena Vista Park's History | Arborist Now - Arborist Now

 This park has been through everything imaginable, and today it is a beautifully landscaped area with spectacular views and a refreshing family-friendly environment that Arborist Now works hard to maintain.
 While Buena Vista’s timeline is full of both man-made and natural disasters, it was also always filled with the hope of something better.

-Through the 1950s and 60s, Buena Vista went through more hardships.
-Current supervisor Chester MacPhee claimed the park was “unused, unsightly and required a policeman there at all times”, and he proposed selling parts of it.
+Through the 1950s and '60s, Buena Vista went through more hardships.
+Then-supervisor Chester MacPhee claimed the park was “unused, unsightly, and required a policeman there at all times,” and he proposed selling parts of it.
 Multiple improvement associations in the community protested the proposal, and so the park remained.
 The 1960s brought along the Summer of Love in ‘67, which made its mark on the city by taking over the Haight-Ashbury neighborhood.
-Around 100,000 followers of the hippie counter-cultural movement converged on the neighborhood and took over the park.
-Because of the many illegal activities and the overwhelming amount of strangers, the park fell into despair until the late 1970’s.
-No longer a safe place for children or families, crime and indecencies took Buena Vista over.
-In the late 1970s/early 1980s, $200,000 was given to renovate the park’s paths and erosion control systems, since the park had sunk from a beautiful family-friendly place to a morally questionable hideout.
+Around 100,000 followers of the hippie counterculture movement converged on the neighborhood and took over the park.
+Because of the many illegal activities and the overwhelming number of strangers, the park fell into despair until the late 1970’s.
+No longer considered a safe place for children or families, many residents perceived that crime and indecencies took over Buena Vista Park.
+In the late 1970s and early1980s, $200,000 was given to renovate the park’s paths and erosion control systems, since the park was viewed as having sunk from a beautiful family-friendly place to a "morally questionable hideout."

-If you visit Buena Vista today, it would be hard to believe that it is the same park that it used to be.
-It is filled with children, families, and pets enjoying all that the park has to offer: beautiful landscaping, well-maintained trees, a tennis court, a playground, and ‘The Window’, which is the view of the Golden Gate Park, the Pacific Ocean, and the cliffs over Drake’s Bay.
-The only remembrance of more troubled times is the large painted mural of a peace sign made entirely of flowers, paying homage to the Summer of Love.
+If you visit Buena Vista Park today, it would be hard to believe that it is the same park that it used to be.
+It is filled with children, families, and pets enjoying all that the park has to offer: Beautiful landscaping, well-maintained trees, a tennis court, a playground, and 'The Window,’ which is the view of Golden Gate Park, the Pacific Ocean, and the cliffs over Drake’s Bay.
+The only remembrance of more troubled times is the large painted mural of a peace sign made entirely of flowers paying homage to the Summer of Love.

-While there are decades of history, hard work, the W.P.A, and communities of locals who refused give up on the park to thank for what it is today, Arborist Now is a huge contributor to the current upkeep and beauty of Buena Vista.
+While there are decades of history, we have the hard work of the WPA and communities of locals who refused give up on the park to thank for what it is today.
+Arborist Now is a huge contributor to the current upkeep and beauty of Buena Vista Park.
 We treasure the beautiful, complicated past of this historic park and venture to maintain the picturesque views, the diverse array of trees, and the lingering memories of the past 151 years.
 By always striving to be true to our motto, the professional care of the trees in the park is truly “...providing superior quality arboriculture and landscape services” to one of the most beautiful and historic places in our city of San Francisco.

 Latest News